DiscordGuide/discordguide.github.io/content/index.md

 **What are these _Guides_ I see...?**
 Our guides are not quite done, but we are working on them as fast as a wumpus can roll!
 (Which if you didn't know, is very fast when things aren't in its way!)
-IF you want to contribute to the process, please contact Jet#0038 on the server or visit our GitHub!
-(Link above)
+IF you want to contribute to the process, please contact Jet#0038 on the server or visit our [GitHub repository](https://github.com/DiscordGuide/discordguide.github.io)!

 I think that about wraps it up!
 So please feel free to take a look through the guides you'll see above or visit our [server](https://discord.gg/zXsAHTd).